biolushuai/PMSFF-for-multiple-PBRs-prediction/README.md

 ## 1. Datasets and trainded models
-The datasets used for training MsPBRsP and the trained models mentioned in our manuscrpit can be downloaded from https://pan.baidu.com/s/1R1d3ixNpBgTuCY0WvRMftQ （Password: PBRS）
+The datasets used for training PMSFF and the trained models mentioned in our manuscrpit can be downloaded from https://pan.baidu.com/s/1R1d3ixNpBgTuCY0WvRMftQ （Password: PBRS）

 ## 2. Requirement
 * Python = 3.9.10